 Car battery failure is one of the most common causes of vehicle breakdowns.
 It can also be one of the most inconvenient and expensive motoring problems to resolve.
 Although it is the heart of your vehicle, a car battery is only expected to have a life span of around five years and yet the advances in automotive technology can shorten this even further.

-Most motorists take them for granted and only give them a second thought when they fail.
-Yet there are several simple steps you can take to get the maximum life and value for money out of your car battery.
+There are several simple steps you can take to get the maximum life and value out of your car battery.

 Make sure your cell voltage is checked when you have your car serviced.
 A fully charged battery will have a charge of 12.5 to 12.6 volts.
 When the engine is running this should rise to 13.7 to 14.7 volts.

 Inspect your battery every few months to make sure it is clean and secure.
 A dirty battery connection will weaken the charge, so remove the connectors from the terminal to clean away grease, dirt and dried acid build-up.
-A wire brush is ideal for this.
 You could even apply a layer of multi-purpose grease to protect the battery from rust and corrosion.

-While cold temperatures can have a detrimental affect on your battery, not driving your vehicle enough can also be a problem.
-Often batteries will refuse to work when vehicles have been left standing idle for days or weeks on end.
-Equally, if your car is only used for short trips, the battery will not have enough time to recharge itself properly, which will ultimately leave it flat.
+Not driving your vehicle enough can lead to battery problems.
+Batteries will refuse to work when vehicles have been left standing idle.
+Equally, if your car is only used for short trips, the battery will not have enough time to recharge, which will ultimately leave it flat.

 Buying your new car battery can be daunting.
 Hundreds of different makes and models means choosing the right battery for your car is no simple task.
 However, shopping for a battery at the RAC Shop couldn’t be easier, simply enter your reg and batteries that fit your vehicle will be displayed, with home delivery or mobile fitting options.